-&lt;sup>12 While we do not include in the paper, we simulate a scenario where a uniform price is implemented in each country/region (Norway and the EU, respectively).
-In that scenario, while the welfare impact of EU is similar to that in ALL, the Norwegian welfare impact is improved from SILO (i.e., from 4.1 to -2.7 per cent).
+&lt;sup>13 While we do not include in the paper, we simulate a scenario where a uniform price is implemented in each country/region (Norway and the EU, respectively).
+In that scenario, while the welfare impact of EU is similar to that in ALL, the Norwegian welfare impact is improved compared to in SILO (i.e., from -4.1 to 2.7% change from benchmark).